 With support from the Family Program, our families increase their financial stability, maintain employment, achieve job advancement, decrease their risk for incidences of abuse and neglect, and foster their child’s healthy growth and development.
 As a result, parents gain confidence, children perform and behave better at home and in the classroom, and families function at higher levels of stability.
-Since our founding, Jack & Jill has served more than 20,000 children and families in our community through the following programs:
+Since our founding, Jack & Jill Center has served more than 20,000 children and families in our community through the following programs:

-Provides elementary education for K – 5th Grade and Out of School/ Summer Camp, ages 6 – 12
+Provides elementary education for K – 5th Grade and Out of School/ Summer Camp, ages 6 – 12.

-Engages and supports families enrolled at Jack & Jill Center and in the community
+Engages and supports families enrolled at Jack & Jill Center and in the community.

 Our Next Chapter